 The following is a summary description of currently known facts, decisions, and conditions that have had, or are expected to have, an impact on the Authority's financial position and results of operations.
-For additional information and further detail, refer to Note 21.
+For additional information and further details, refer to Note 23.

-2023 Fiscal Plan
+2024 Fiscal Plan

-On May 26, 2023, the Oversight Board approved its latest 6-year fiscal plan for the Authority (the "PRASA Fiscal Plan") pursuant to PROMESA.
-The PRASA Fiscal Plan includes certain initiatives, such as, among others, an improved metering system, physical water losses reduction, federal funding maximization, projects to reduce electricity costs and an aggressive execution of the capital improvement program.
-For more detail on PRASA's financial projections and measures under implementation or to be implemented as required by the Oversight Board please refer to the 2023 Fiscal Plan for the Authority published as published in the Oversight Board webpage.
+On June 11, 2024, the Oversight Board approved a 15-year fiscal plan for the Authority (the "PRASA Fiscal Plan") pursuant to PROMESA.
+The PRASA's Fiscal Plan includes certain initiatives, such as, among others, an improved metering system, physical water losses reduction, federal funding maximization, projects to reduce electricity costs and an aggressive execution of the capital improvement program.
+For more details on PRASA's financial projections and measures under implementation or to be implemented, please refer to PRASA's 2024 Fiscal Plan published in the Oversight Board webpage.